Injured on the Job?

 Where workers are not provided the training or equipment needed to safely perform their duties and are injured as a result of this negligence, they may be entitled to substantial compensation.

-Struck by an object at a work site
+Struck by an object at a Construction site

-In struck-by accidents, workers are hit by objects that may be falling, rolling, swinging, or flying.
+In struck by an object accidents, workers are hit by objects that may be falling, rolling, swinging, or flying.
 Depending on the nature and size of an object, as well as the speed it is traveling when it hits a worker, a struck-by accident can result in a minor bruise or a life-threatening, even fatal, accident.

-Common examples of struck-by accidents include: struck by a vehicle or heavy equipment and struck by falling debris, tools, and structures
+Common examples of “struck by an object accidents include: hit by a vehicle, falling debris, tools and structures.

 Construction companies must take reasonable precautions to prevent struck-by accidents from occurring.
 When companies fail to take adequate measures to ensure the safety of their employees, they may be held liable for injuries and subsequent losses that occur as a result.